markogilic/ping-coming-soon-page-master/README.md

-# Frontend Mentor - Interactive Credit Card Details Input Form
+# Frontend Mentor - Ping Comming Soon Page
-This is a solution to the [Interactive Credit Card Details Input Form](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw) challenge on Frontend Mentor.
+This is a solution to the [Ping Comming Soon Page](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da) challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview